alirezabahram7/bfilter/README.md

                     [
                         {"field": "mobile", "op": "like", "value": "9891"}
                     ],
-                    [//full search : search a value in fields you set in its model "searchable" or "fillable" arrays {"value" : "al"}
+                    [//full search : search a string in fields you set in its model "searchable" or "fillable" arrays {"value" : "al"}
                     ]
          ]